LeToNode/Play2.0-CN-doc/javaGuide/JavaTemplates.md

 ## Escaping

-By default the dynamic content parts are escaped following the template type (Html,Xml,...) rules.
+By default the dynamic content parts are escaped following the template type (e.g. HTML or XML) rules.
 If you want to output a raw content fragment, wrap it in the template content type.
-For example to output raw Html:
+For example to output raw HTML:

 ```html
 <p>